 Prepare for War

 Defend Terrinoth on your own or fight against a friend connected to the same wireless network in the multiplayer Skirmish mode.
-You can do battle on any of the application’s battlefields, one person commanding the Daqan army and another the Uthuk Y’llan.
+You can do battle on any of the application’s battlefields with any army, and even battle against opponents across the world with the app's online lobby.
 Each army has its own particular strengths and weaknesses, but each is only as strong as its commander.

 BattleLore: Command makes the conflict between the Daqan Lords and Uthuk Y’llan come alive and brings players into the middle of the action.
 The application’s 360 degree view enables players to watch the battle from any vantage.The user-friendly interface lets you focus your attention on military strategy, while vivid animations depict the effects of attacks on your troops and on the enemy.